-Tech giants face terror law in EU crackdown on internet hate | Malay Mail
+Tech giants face terror law in EU crackdown on Internet hate | Malay Mail

 Some European member states have been vocal about the dangers of online radicalisation and the spread of terror propaganda, particularly in the wake of deadly terror attacks in some European capitals in recent years.
 In a speech in April, French President Emmanuel Macron called on internet giants to speed up their process to remove terror content.

-Germany didn’t wait around and last year pushed ahead with new rules that threaten social networks with fines of as much as €50 million (RM2368 million) if they fail to give users the option to complain about hate speech and fake news or refuse to remove illegal content.
+Germany didn’t wait around and last year pushed ahead with new rules that threaten social networks with fines of as much as €50 million (approx. RM236.7 million) if they fail to give users the option to complain about hate speech and fake news or refuse to remove illegal content.

 Gaming the systems